domarm-comat/pglive/README.md

 **Focus on data collection and leave plotting to pglive.**

 To make firsts steps easy, package comes with many examples implemented in PyQt5 or PyQt6.
+Support for PySide2 and PySide6 was added in version 0.3.0.

 # Code examples #